anandu06dev/ng4StarterKit/README.md

 # Introduction
-An introduction to build large-scale web applications with Angular.
+An introduction to build enterprise web applications with Angular.

 # Application Architecture